dimensionalpocket/game-input-js/README.md

 var router = new InputRouter() router.register(sequence1, sequence2, sequence3, sequence4)

-// Feed events to all sequences until complete sequences are captured router.feed('2') // not captured router.feed('1') // not captured router.feed('4') // not captured
+// Feed events to all sequences until complete sequences are captured.
+// The ID of the sequence will be returned on capture, false otherwise. router.feed('2') // false router.feed('1') // false router.feed('4') // false
-router.feed('A') // captured by sequence2
+router.feed('A') // '236A'
-router.feed('B') // captured by sequence4
+router.feed('B') // 'B'
 ```

 ## Gamepad Support and Contributions